Spartronics4915/developers_handbook/java_lessons/4_if_statement.md

 }
 ```

 This is because `String` is not a primitive, and we're not comparing the values of those two strings.
 Instead, you should call a method on those strings: `equals`.
+For example, calling `foo.equals("foo");"` would return true. _Please note that not all objects have an `equals` method._

-You can, for example, call `foo.equals("foo");"`, and that would return true.
-If we want to make the example work, we would do the following:
+If we want to make the earlier example work, we would do the following:

 ```java
 String foo = "foo";